Can You Really Experience America’s Founding in Just One Week?

 How did you manage to fit so much into just one week?

 It was a crazy adventure that was only made possible but a lot of planning.
-What was most shocking, the exception of some DC tours, most were planned a week or two in advanced.
+What was most shocking, the exception to some DC tours, most were planned a week or two in advance.

 Notion is free and they have an app, which is perfect for traveling.